-- (A) California Air Resources Board's mandatory reporting of GHG emissions program; - (B) The Climate Registry; - (C) Climate Action Reserve; - (D) American National Standards Institute (ANSI); or - (E) Other GHG verification program approved by Ecology. - (b) A covered party must not use the same third-party verifier (either organization or individuals) for a period of more than six consecutive years.
+- (ii) Registering as a third party with ecology (both individuals and organizations); and - (iii) Active accreditation or recognition as a third-party verifier under at least one of the following GHG programs: - (A) California Air Resources Board's mandatory reporting of GHG emissions program; - (B) The Climate Registry; - (C) Climate Action Reserve; - (D) American National Standards Institute (ANSI); - (E) Accredited ISO 14064 registrars; or - (F) Other GHG verification program approved by ecology. - (b) A covered party must not use the same third-party verifier (either organization or individuals) for a period of more than six consecutive years.
 The covered party must wait at least three years before using the previous third-party verifier to verify their compliance reports. - (c) A covered party and third-party verifier must certify that there is not a conflict of interest in verifying the compliance report.
 A conflict of interest exists when: - (i) The third-party verifier and covered party share any management staff or board of directors membership, or the third-party verifier has employed any of the senior management staff of the covered party, or vice versa, within the previous five years; or - (ii) Any employee of the third-party verifier, or any employee of a related entity, or a subcontractor who is a member of the verification team has provided to the covered party any services within the previous five years. - (iii) Any staff member of the third-party verifier provides any type of incentive to a covered party to secure a verification services contract.

 WAC 173-442-230 Registry.

-- (1) Ecology will develop an electronic data base to ensure a secure and reliable method to track ERUs.
+(1) Ecology will develop an electronic data base to ensure a secure and reliable method to track ERUs.

 - (2) The data base must:

 - (a) Create and assign unique identifiers to ERUs;

 - (b) Track movement of ERUs, including:

 - (i) Transfers of ERUs between parties; and

 - (ii) Retirement of ERUs.

-(c) Interface with other carbon registries or tracking systems, as possible.
+- (c) Interface with other carbon registries or tracking systems, as possible.

 WAC 173-442-240 Reserve.
 Ecology will establish an account of reserve ERUs for the purposes described in this section.

-(1) Contributions to the reserve.
+- (1) Contributions to the reserve.

-- (a) Ecology must allocate to the reserve: - (i) Two percent of each: - (A) Covered party's emission reduction pathway annual decrease in WAC 173-442-060 (1)(b); and - (B) EITE covered party's contribution as follows: - (I) If the EITE covered party's RA_x is greater than zero, then the difference in MT CO2e of GHG emissions results in ERUs allocated to the reserve. - (II) If the EITE covered party's RA_x is less than zero, then the difference in MT CO2e of GHG emissions results in ERUs retired from the reserve. - (III) Calculate MT CO2e of GHG emissions of ERUs allocated to or retired from the reserve using Equation 2.
+- (a) Ecology must allocate to the reserve:

+- (i) Two percent of a covered party's emission reduction pathway annual decrease in WAC 173-442-060 (1)(b); and

+- (ii) EITE covered party's contribution as follows: - (A) If the EITE covered party's ${\rm RA{\rm X}}$ is greater than zero, then the difference in MT ${\rm CO{2}e}$ of GHG emissions results in ERUs allocated to the reserve. - (B) If the EITE covered party's $\rm RA{x}$ is less than zero, then the difference in MT $\rm CO{2}e$ of GHG emissions results in ERUs retired from the reserve. - (C) Calculate MT $\rm CO_2e$ of GHG emissions of ERUs allocated to or retired from the reserve using Equation 2.